Modesto Marini

 Cavaliere Modesto Marini (born in Lake Garda, Italy) is an Italian chef, restaurateur and entrepreneur.
-He is the Founder of The Marini's Group which includes Marini's on 57 (Malaysia's highest rooftop bar, lounge and contemporary Italian restaurant), Marble 8 (Kuala Lumpur's premier steakhouse specializing in producing its own dry-aged steak); and M Marini Caffè, Malaysia's first dedicated champagne and caviar cafe.
+He is the founder of The Marini's Group which includes Marini's on 57 (Malaysia's highest rooftop bar, lounge and contemporary Italian restaurant), Marble 8 (Kuala Lumpur's premier steakhouse specializing in producing its own dry-aged steak); and M Marini Caffè, Malaysia's first dedicated champagne and caviar cafe.

-Cavaliere Modesto Marini was awarded the prestigious Ordine Della Stella D’Italia (Knight of the Order of the Star of Italy) award in October 2016, which carries the title “Cavaliere” and is one of the highest civilian honors of the Italian government.
+Cavaliere Modesto Marini was awarded the prestigious Order of the Star of Italy award in October 2016, which carries the title “Cavaliere” and is one of the highest civilian honors of the Italian government.

-It recognizes Italians living abroad or foreigners who have been instrumental in the preservation and promotion of national prestige abroad, who have made important contributions to relations between their country and Italy.
-It is awarded in many areas, including philanthropic activities, scientific and technological research, commercial enterprises and the promotion of Italian food and wine.

 Career

-Cav.
-Modesto Marini started cooking when he was a teenager and completed professional culinary training before working as sous chef at Cecconi's in London's Mayfair, which was patronised by royalty and celebrities.
+Marini started cooking when he was a teenager and completed professional culinary training before working as sous chef at Cecconi's in London's Mayfair, which was patronised by royalty and celebrities.
 He moved to Singapore when he was 21 to be a sous chef at Da Paolo restaurant.

-He moved to Malaysia in 1995 and settled there.
+Marini moved to Malaysia in 1995 and settled there.
 It was during this time that he opened a successful chain of Italian restaurants called Modesto's.
 By 2008, the chain had nine outlets, and hosted a Ferrari party in 2000.
 It also hosted Formula 1 and MotoGP stars like Jarno Trulli, Valentino Rossi and Loris Capirossi, with Trulli launching his wines at the outlet.
 He later disposed his shares in the chain, which also included restaurants in Singapore and Indonesia.

 The Marini's Group

-In 2012, he opened Marini's on 57, the highest rooftop bar, restaurant and lounge in Malaysia, located at Menara Tower 3 Kuala Lumpur.
+In 2012, he opened Marini's on 57, the highest rooftop bar, restaurant and lounge in Malaysia, located at Menara 3 Petronas, Kuala Lumpur.

-Cav.
-Modesto Marini opened another two establishments in 2014: M Marini Caffè, Malaysia's first dedicated champagne and caviar cafe located in Suria KLCC, and Marble 8, a premium steakhouse in Kuala Lumpur that specializes in their own dry-aged steaks.
+Marini opened another two establishments in 2014: M Marini Caffè, Malaysia's first dedicated champagne and caviar cafe located in Suria KLCC, and Marble 8, a premium steakhouse in Kuala Lumpur that specializes in their own dry-aged steaks.

-Marini's on 57 has hosted a number of royals and celebrities including but not limited to the Crown Prince of Denmark His Royal Highness Frederik, Anna Fendi, Jarno Trulli, Max Biaggi, Tiger Woods, Bon Jovi, Eric Cantona, Formula One drivers Lewis Hamilton and Nico Rosberg, former English footballer and manager Glenn Hoddle, LPGA stars Paula Creamer and Michelle Wie, Danish tennis player Caroline Wozniacki, American PGA Professional Chris Stroud, season one winner of Masterchef Whitney Miller, designer Jimmy Choo, singer Nicole Scherzinger, and Rick Harrison and Corey Harrison of Pawn Stars.
+Marini's on 57 has hosted a number of royals and celebrities such as the Crown Prince of Denmark His Royal Highness Frederik, Anna Fendi, Jarno Trulli, Max Biaggi, Tiger Woods, Bon Jovi, Eric Cantona, Formula One drivers Lewis Hamilton and Nico Rosberg, former English footballer and manager Glenn Hoddle, LPGA stars Paula Creamer and Michelle Wie, Danish tennis player Caroline Wozniacki, American PGA Professional Chris Stroud, season one winner of Masterchef Whitney Miller, designer Jimmy Choo, singer Nicole Scherzinger, and Rick Harrison and Corey Harrison of Pawn Stars.
 It was also the venue of the after-party of the 2014 Laureus World Sports Awards.